Last Updated on February 6, 2022 by Editorial Staff

 - Switch off your Bluetooth headphones.
 After waiting for some seconds, turn it on again.
 Similarly, reboot your laptop to perform a “soft reset” on the Bluetooth in Windows 10.

 - This might seem obvious, but keep your headphones in a proper range.
-The Bluetooth in Windows 10 can only do so much if your headphones are too far away!
+Sometimes Bluetooth is not working in windows 10 simply because headphones are too far away or too near!

 - Insecure (or unshielded) USB devices may interfere with your Bluetooth connection abilities.
 Ensure your headphones are at some distance from any gadgets that work using a USB 3.0 port.

 - Update your computer and install firmware updates by visiting your laptop manufacturer’s website.

 - If your Bluetooth headphones are not connecting despite having paired successfully earlier, remove the old pairing, and try pairing again.
 In case that headset had previously paired with another device, turn off its Bluetooth, unpair it, or power it off.